-Water Resource Management pertains to the management and protection of the Commonwealth’s water resources; specifically relating to surface and groundwater quantity and quality planning, and soil and water conservation; policies, procedures and regulations which influence public water supply withdrawals and quality, sewage facilities planning, point source municipal and industrial discharges, encroachments upon waterways and wetlands, dam safety, earth disturbance activities and control of storm water and nonpoint source pollution; and the planning, design and construction of flood protection and stream improvement projects.
+Water Resource Management pertains to the management and protection of the Commonwealth’s water resources; specifically relating to surface and groundwater quantity and quality planning, and soil and water conservation; policies, procedures, and regulations that influence public water supply withdrawals and quality, sewage facilities planning, point source municipal and industrial discharges, encroachments upon waterways and wetlands, dam safety, earth disturbance activities and control of stormwater and nonpoint source pollution; and the planning, design, and construction of flood protection and stream improvement projects.

 D.L.
 Howell remains on the cutting edge of Water Resource Management in Pennsylvania.
-Through continuing interaction with local, state, and federal agencies, we are able to stay ahead of the dynamic regulations specifically pertaining to Water Management.
+Through continuous interaction with local, state, and federal agencies, we are able to stay ahead of the dynamic regulations specifically pertaining to Water Management.
 D.L.
-Howell and Associates background in both surface water control, through site specific design, and groundwater recharge allows us to provide consulting services specific to each clients needs.
+Howell and Associate’s background in both surface water control, through site-specific design, and groundwater recharge allows us to provide consulting services specific to each client’s needs.

 Previous Water Resource Management Projects

 A 130 Proposed Residential Townhome Subdivision located in Parkesburg Borough, Chester County.
 Water Resources Management for the Crystal Springs Land Development project included a Dam Breach Permit through PADEP and two General Permits through the PADEP.

 A 573 unit Residential Subdivision located in West Caln Township, Chester County.
 Three General Permits were acquired from the PADEP for activities that involved either water obstruction or wetland encroachment.